Nhujarski/SpartanUI/README.md

 # Spartan UI

-SpartanUI is a Storybook JS UI library filled with all the components you need for any project.
+SpartanUI is a Storybook JS UI library filled with all the React components you need for any project.

 ## Running